Savi Savi Nenapu: Soundtrack

+R P Patnaik devised the music for this movie.

 Reception

 A critic from The Times of India wrote that "Slow pace of narration, unnecessary flashbacks and a dull script have marred the film".
 A critic from Rediff.com opined that "The question is, is a sensitive story enough to make a film interesting?
 The answer is a big no. The film is a yawn".
+B S Srivani from Deccan Herald wrote "Only Avinash has more screen time.
+Pathaje fails to justify why there is no good music to play for Tejaswini who is a violinist in the film.
+And R P Patnaik’s music fails to evoke sweet memories, except in a couple of songs".